opencv/opencv-python/README.md

 **Q: Function foo() or method bar() returns wrong result, throws exception or crashes interpreter.
 What should I do?**

 A: The repository contains only OpenCV-Python package build scripts, but not OpenCV itself.
 Python bindings for OpenCV are developed in official OpenCV repository and it's the best place to report issues.
-Also please check {OpenCV wiki](https://github.com/opencv/opencv/wiki) and [the official OpenCV forum](https://forum.opencv.org/) before file new bugs.
+Also please check [OpenCV wiki](https://github.com/opencv/opencv/wiki) and [the official OpenCV forum](https://forum.opencv.org/) before file new bugs.

 **Q: Why the packages do not include non-free algorithms?**